unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

     ### Command generation rules:

+     - Can be either synchronous or asynchronous (i.e. `public void`, `public async ValueTask`, or `public async Task`)
      - Any parameter that has a type and name matching a Feed or a State in this Model will be evaluated when the Command is invoked and its current latest value will be passed in as an argument.
         You'll find this feature to be very powerful in invoking commands by combining data from various Feeds in addition to a command parameter received from the View.

-     - Can be either synchronous or asynchronous
+        For example:

+        ```csharp
+        public IFeed<int> CounterValue => ...

+        public void ResetCounter(int counterValue)
+        {
+            ...
+        }
+        ```

+        When the command is executed, because the parameter name `counterValue` matches a feed name in the Model, this parameter will be materialized with the actual value from the Feed when this method is called on command execution.
+        This behavior can be controlled and configured using the [`FeedParameter`](#feedparameter-attribute) and [`ImplicitFeedCommandParameter`](#implicitfeedcommandparameter-attribute) attributes.

      - Can have one `CancellationToken` as its last parameter, but it's not mandatory.

      ### Using attributes to control command generation